nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Adds a person to the address book.

-Format: `add n/NAME p/PHONE e/EMAIL j/JOB_CODE t/TAG`
+Format: `add n/NAME p/PHONE e/EMAIL j/JOB_CODE t/TAG [r/REMARK]`

 <box type="tip" seamless>

-**Tip:** Only one interview stage tag will be attached to a contact at any point of time.
+* Only one interview stage tag will be attached to a contact at any point of time.
 </box>
+* If not specified, remark will be 'None' by default.

 Please refer to this table
 for list of valid tags: